davis-andy/Python/CIS 014 - C++ Programming (in Python)/Assignment 10/README.md

 * The output should be the same node as the one in the original list; you shouldn't dynamically create one - return the same node from the original list
 * There cannot be multiple common paths in your input
-* Input can be a NULL pointer so be sure to check it!
+* Input can be NULL so be sure to check it!
 * The input paths MUST retain their original structure and values after the function returns
 * Each path is uni-directional (singly); it won't loop back to any prior node in the same path